COVID-19: Long Island Sees New Increases In Cases, Positivity Rate; Latest Totals By County

+In the remainder of the state, not counting these focus areas, 133,970 test results were reported, yielding 2,993 positives.

-Here are positivity testing rates for the last three days on Long Island:
+Here are positivity testing rates for the last four days on Long Island:

 - Wednesday, Nov.
 4: 2.0 percent